Intrinsic factor: Treatment

 In most countries, intramuscular injections of vitamin B_{12} are used to treat pernicious anemia.
 Orally administered vitamin B_{12} is absorbed without intrinsic factor, but at levels of less than one percent than if intrinsic factor is present.
 There are not enough studies on whether pills are as effective in improving or eliminating symptoms as parenteral treatment.

 Vitamin B_{12} can also be given sublingually, but there is no evidence that this route of administration is superior to the oral route, and only Canada and Sweden routinely prescribe this route of administration.

-Because vitamin B_{12} absorption is a multistep process that involves the stomach, pancreas and small intestine, and is mediated by two carriers: Haptocorrin and intrinsic factor, and because Haptocorrin (transcobalamin I) binds to vitamin B_{12}, and Vitamin B_{12} is acid-sensitive, when vitamin B_{12} binds to Haptocorrin it can safely pass through the acidic stomach to the duodenum, given time in the mouth.
+Vitamin B_{12} absorption is a multistep process that involves the stomach, pancreas and small intestine, and is mediated by two carriers: haptocorrin (transcobalamin I) and intrinsic factor.
+Because haptocorrin binds to the acid-sensitive vitamin B_{12}, it can safely pass through the acidic stomach to the duodenum, given time in the mouth.